Magyartanulas/magyartanulas.github.io/pronouns.md

 Examples:

-* Ez az a hely ahol csak a fantázia szab határt.
+* Ez az a hely ahol csak a fantázia szab határt. - (This is the place where only fantasy sets the limit.)
 * Amelyik kutya ugat, az nem harap - (Idiom: The dog that barks doesn't bite.)
 * Vacsoráztam, amikor hívtál. - (I was having dinner (lit. was dinnering) when you called.)